Mahmoud-ABK/UniversityScheduling_backend/README.md

 5. **Access the API**:
    The API will be available at `http://localhost:8080`.
 Use a tool like Postman or cURL to interact with the endpoints.

+## Swagger UI
+To explore and test the API interactively, access the **Swagger UI** at `http://localhost:8080/swagger-ui/index.html` (or the appropriate host/port for your deployment).
+Swagger UI provides a user-friendly interface to:
+- View detailed endpoint documentation, including request/response schemas.
+- Test endpoints directly with the "Try it out" feature.
+- Authenticate for secured endpoints (`/api/admin`, `/api/technicians`, `/api/rooms`) using JWT by entering `Bearer <token>` in the "Authorize" button.
+- Explore public endpoints (`/api/auth`, `/api/teachers`, `/api/students`) without authentication.

 ## Usage
 - **Authentication**: Use `/api/auth/login` to obtain a JWT for accessing `/api/admin` and `/api/technicians` endpoints.
 No authentication is required for `/api/students` and `/api/teachers`.